SriramKa/legislative-assemby-backend/docs/url-breakdown.md

 - ```page``` takes integer value, to determine page number for pagination
 - ```size``` takes integer value, to determines items per page for pagination.
 - ```party``` takes in string value, to return the MLAs of the passed party.

-**Q:** Would it be better to have an array of party members in each party object so not every MLA will be queried? **Update:** This has been implemented.

 ```GET /bills``` returns a list of Bills ever put forth in the Assembly or yet to be put forth, but doesn't list the ```supporting```, ```subscribers``` and ```presenter``` fields, because that makes sense in a political context.